DroidlyMobileGames/SketchGDXPro/README.md

 # SketchGDX Pro

 Welcome to SketchGDX Pro!
-Here you'll find the source code of many classes in SketchGDX Pro and, most importantly, the place to contribute to SketchGDX Pro.
+Here you'll find the source code of many classes in SketchGDX Pro!

 ## Building the App
 To build the app you should use Android Studio as it requires Gradle.